SKWEYIYA COMMISSION REPORT

 The Code of Conduct referred to above, contains a separate military code.
 It records that Umichonto we Sizwe "is engaged in guerrilla warfare against a powerful and remorseless enemy which resorts to torture, banditry and terrorism".
 As already indicated, the group of 32 were labelled as the "most notorious" suspected agents and infiltrators.
 Upon their arrival in South Africa, a statement issued by the ANC revealed that one was alleged to have taken part in planting a car bomb at Harare's Avondale shopping centre in 1986, which maimed anti-apartheid activist Jeremy Brickhill.
 Another was alleged to have identified ANC homes in Lesotho to the South African Defence Force.
 During December 1982, 42 people, including women and children were killed in a South African Defence Force raid in Lesotho.
 A third was said to have given "short-primed" hand-grenades to ANC members which exploded immediately the pins were pulled (Sunday Times, 18 August 1991).
 It is not within the Commission's terms of reference to determine the truth of these allegations.
 It is abundantly clear, however, that the ANC was infiltrated by South African agents and that the South African Defence Force made use of such agents in attacks that were carried out in the neighbouring countries.
 Apart from the Lesotho raid mentioned above, attacks were also carried out in Mocambique (Matola), Botswana and Swaziland resulting in heavy casualties.
 Upon their return to South Africa, some of the group of 32 openly admitted to being members of the South African Police.

-"This climate, where the regime was destabilising the ANC, killing its leaders, assassinating commanders of MK, created a situation of overall suspicion.
+Several of the ANC officials who testified before the Commission described the effect of the infiltration of South African agents on ANC activities.
+We were told that poison had deliberately placed in the food at a particular camp which could have resulted in extensive deaths.
+We were also informed of plots to kill the ANC leadership.
+In his interview to Work in Progress, Mr Hani referred to a climate of "paranoia and hysteria".
+He went on to state:"This climate, where the regime was destabilising the ANC, killing its leaders, assassinating commanders of MK, created a situation of overall suspicion.
 In other words, if for instance we had sent people into the country and 60 percent of them were either arrested or killed, sometimes the wrong conclusion would be drawn that those who handled the operations were working for the enemy.
 And in my own view, people like Thami Zulu were victims of that situation of paranoia and hysteria about the ability of the regime to send in agents.
 People began to lose a balanced approach in teens of combatting the infiltration of the ANC by the regime.

 And that situation actually caused problems where, in my own view, the innocent and the guilty were sometimes lumped together."